jmurga/Analytical.jl/docs/src/data.md

 # Parsing genomic data
-The module include functions to parse TGP from Uricchio et al. (2019) and DGN from Murga-Moreno et al. (2019).
-In addition we include a function to parse SFS and divergence from multi-FASTA data following Murga-Moreno et al. (2019)
+The module includes functions to parse TGP from Uricchio et al. (2019) and DGN from Murga-Moreno et al. (2019).
+In addition, the module have a function to parse SFS and divergence from multi-FASTA data following Murga-Moreno et al. (2019)

 Please to parse raw data into SFS and divergence counts, first download raw files deposited in our repository:

  - [TGP](https://raw.githubusercontent.com/jmurga/Analytical.jl/master/data/tgp.txt)
  - [DGN Zambia population](https://raw.githubusercontent.com/jmurga/Analytical.jl/master/data/dgnRal.txt)
  - [DGN Raleigh population](https://raw.githubusercontent.com/jmurga/Analytical.jl/master/data/dgnZi.txt)

 ## Parsing TGP and DGN data
-Once you have downloaded the files you can use the function ```Analytical.parseSfs``` to convert the data into SFS and divergence counts.
+Once you have downloaded the files, you can use the function ```Analytical.parseSfs``` to convert the data into SFS and divergence counts.
 Please check [`Analytical.parseSfs`](@ref) to get more info.

 ```julia
 alpha, sfs, divergence = Analytical.parseSfs(sampleSize = 661, data = "/home/jmurga/tgpData/tgp.txt")
 ```

-To save the data you can use CSV and DataFrames packages
+To save the data, you can use CSV and DataFrames packages

 ```julia
 using CSV, DataFrames